 Turn Off Any Fire Alarm Smoke Detector In 5 Easy Steps

 Smoke alarms can have false positives, known as “nuisance alarms,” that go off even when there’s no fire.
 This is because your smoke alarm is very sensitive to potential signs of a dangerous fire.
-You can temporarily disable your alarm by pressing the reset button, removing the battery, or by checking your circuit breaker or fire control panel on more complicated systems.

 What You’ll Need

 You won’t need too many tools to fix a smoke detector that constantly goes off.
 Really, the most you’re going to need is a new battery or maybe a screwdriver.
 Here’s every tool you could need to reset that nuisance smoke detector alarm.

 That’s it.
 Resting your smoke alarm is one of the easiest household maintenance jobs you can learn.

 How to Temporarily Turn Off A Smoke Alarm

 If your smoke detector is currently going off and it shouldn’t be, you want to stop that alarm as quickly as possible.
 Let’s get right into the most common ways of temporarily turning off your smoke alarm.